Mastering the “Soft Skills” of Fundraising

 What is appropriate in your social life may not be appropriate in front of a major donor.

-A smart fundraiser is willing to tailor their personal presentation to fit into the world of a major donor.
+If you can remember that the essence of marketing is tailoring your message to suit the needs of your audience, then you might be willing to tailor your personal presentation to fit into the world of a major donor.

-You can loosen up with your friends.
+After work, you can loosen up with your friends.

-Be more formal and professional with your donors.
+But, be more formal and professional with your donors.

 I think we could all use more practice in graciousness and making others comfortable.